What the lives of the Waltons — America's wealthiest family and heirs to the Walmart and Sam's Club empire — are really like

 Rob also has a large collection of vintage cars.

-In 2013, he ran his Daytona Coupe, which was at the time worth $15 million, off the tracks and wrecked it.
+In 2013, he ran his Daytona Coupe, which was worth $15 million at the time, off the tracks and wrecked it.
 The car was one of only five ever made.

 He was married to Christy Walton and had one son, Lukas.